sainadhjaladi/AI-SoftwareEngineer/README.md

 CLICK: Click on a specific area on the screen.
-Example: CLICK{{"x":"50%","y":"60%","description":"
-Click: Google Search field"}}
+Example: CLICK{{"x":"50%","y":"60%","description":"Click: Google Search field"}}
 TYPE: Type some text.
 Example: TYPE "https://www.amazon.com/"
 SEARCH: Search for an application on Windows.
 Example: SEARCH "Spotify"
 DONE: Signal that the previous task is completed.